John Godina: College years and Olympic Games

 Godina was named to the Mt.
 SAC Relays Hall of Fame in 2010.
-His coach Art Venegas was named to the Hall in 2011.
 He was inducted into the UCLA Athletics Hall of Fame in 2005.

 World Throws Center

 John has a throwing academy in five different locations, two in California (Sacramento and San Ramon).
 The other three are located in Arizona (Phoenix, Mesa and Glendale).

 Godina trains top international athletes like Vikas Gowda, Suzy Powell and Dan Taylor.